 Fraudsters have exploited weaknesses in the security of crypto exchanges by creating new accounts using fake identities and using stolen identities to take over existing accounts and empty wallets of any available coins.
 Given the scale and sophistication of these attacks, crypto exchanges and other crypto companies have been quick to recognise that greater security and regulation is needed.

 Today, cryptocurrencies are defined as financial instruments.
 That means that all organisations that allow consumers and organisations to buy and sell cryptocurrencies must comply with several Anti-Money Laundering (AML) and Know Your Customer (KYC) regulations.
 In short, this means that cryptocurrency exchanges and other crypto companies must quickly adapt.

 Common practices like asking users to upload a copy of their ID and a photo of themselves or their signature are no longer sufficient.
 Not only do they not meet KYC and AML standards, but they can also be faked with images stolen from social media or personal information shared on the dark web.

 Crypto companies must embrace more robust identity verification methods to check the identity of their users and safeguard their assets.
 Yet while complying with regulation is a top priority for many organisations operating in the crypto sector, it’s also important to deliver a convenient experience for users when they are creating accounts, logging in or making trades.
 A balance must be struck.

-As crypto companies seek to strike a balance between security, compliance and convenience, many are now using identity verification solutions to verify the identity of users.
+As crypto companies seek to strike this balance between security, compliance and convenience, many are now using sophisticated identity verification solutions to verify the identity of users.
 Typically, ID verification services work by processing data from a range of different sources to check and verify the identity of account holders.
 As well as ID documents, this can include contextual data, such as phone numbers and IP addresses, or third-party data, such as voter registration information.
 By consulting multiple data sets, crypto exchanges and other companies can significantly reduce the risk of identity fraud.